-(1) Business Unit EBITDA targets were also used to determine the bonus payout for Mr. Chong, GM Specialty Additives and Intermediates and Solvents.
+- (1) Business Unit EBITDA targets were also used to determine the bonus payout for Mr. Chong, GM Specialty Additives and Intermediates, and Mr. Kalyana, GM Life Sciences. - (2) Company level Innovation Revenue targets were used for the bonus payout for Mr. Chong, GM Specialty Additives and Intermediates, and Mr. Kalyana, GM Life Sciences.

-Environmental, Health and Safety (EH&S) metrics are used as a modifier that may modify the total percentage of the annual incentive target amount earned by adding or deducting up to 10 percentage points based on Ashland's EH&S performance.
+Environmental, Health and Safety (EH&S) metrics are used as a modifier that may modify the total percentage of the annual incentive target amount earned by adding or deducting up to 10 percentage points based on Ashland's overall EH&S performance.
 The EH&S modifier may not increase the incentive paid above 200% of target.
-For fiscal 2021, we set our targets in three areas as to require improved performance relative to our fiscal 2020 results, as we continue to emphasize focus on Zero Incident Culture within Ashland.
+For fiscal 2022, we set our targets in three areas with a fourth discretionary adjustment for sustainability to require improved performance relative to our prior year actual results as well as the three-year history of outcomes, as we continue to emphasize focus on our Zero Incident Culture and ESG within Ashland.